valhuber/KeyCloakIntegration/Readme.md

 * If possible, I'd like to simplify setup, and make debugging easier, so trying to run the app natively.

-## Attempted Implementation
+## Adapted Implementation

-Several changes:
+Several changes to adapt the original poc to API Logic Server structure:

 1. **Keycloak Provider:** Moved `security/authentication_provider/sql/auth_provider` to its own dir: `security/authentication_provider/keycloak/auth_provider`
     * Moved the settings and `get_jwt_pubkey` to there